-As a key member of the leadership team at Ulster University, Paul is responsible for leading, developing and overseeing the University’s strategies relating to the Education portfolio, including innovative approaches and new initiatives in educational opportunity, standards and development of taught programmes and a rewarding student learning experience.
+As a key member of the leadership team at Ulster University, Paul is responsible for leading, developing and overseeing the University’s strategies relating to the Education portfolio, including innovative approaches to teaching, new initiatives in educational opportunity, standards and development of taught programmes and a rewarding student learning experience.

+Paul had a clinical career in the NHS as a diagnostic radiographer before moving into higher education in 2001.
+Since then he has led on various aspects of learning and teaching and the enhancement of academic quality for the universities within which he has worked.
 Paul is a Principal Fellow of the Higher Education Academy and a National Teaching Fellow.
 His academic interests include curriculum design, programme approval, technology enhanced learning, student engagement and all aspects of academic professional development.
-His research interests have been centred on video-based discourse analysis, and computer supported collaborative learning and academic professionalism.
+His research interests have been centred on video-based discourse analysis, computer supported collaborative learning and academic professionalism.

 Professor Ian Montgomery is the PVC for Global Engagement.

 In support of our global potential and ambitions, Ian leads strategies in relation to global engagement, partnerships, collaborations and international recruitment potential.

 He has been Dean of Ulster University’s Faculty of Art, Design and the Built Environment since summer 2008.
 He was previously Head of the School of Art and Design and Director of the Research Institute for Art and Design at Ulster University.
 His main research interests are in the areas of design theory, knowledge transfer, and design perception.